Share / Save

 (Glossy Abelia)

 The brilliant, variegated foliage of 'Kaleidoscope' is a visual knockout!
-This compact glossy abelia is less than half the size of standard types and is also a good bloomer.
-Abelia x grandiflora is the result of the cross between Abelia chinensis and Abelia uniflora and is evergreen in warmer climates and semi-evergreen in chiller areas.
-This cultivar was discovered by Randall Dale Lindsey of Locust, North Carolina as a branch sport of the compact selection, 'Little...
+This compact glossy abelia is less than half the size of standard types and blooms vigorously throughout the growing season.
+This cultivar was discovered by Randy Lindsey of Locust, North Carolina, as a branch sport of the compact selection, 'Little Richard.'
+Like all glossy abelia, it is evergreen in warmer climates and semi-evergreen further north where winters are consistently cold.